Cray-HPE/docs-csm/operations/security_and_authentication/Troubleshoot_Kyverno_Configuration_manually.md

-# How to troubleshoot Kyverno configuration manually:
+# How to troubleshoot Kyverno configuration manually

-## Check if Kyverno pods are up and running.
+## Check if Kyverno pods are up and running

 Run the script with -p option.